 Depending on the results of your x-ray, the provider at an urgent care clinic will advise a treatment plan for your injury.
 If you have a minor injury, such as a sprain, you may be able to get it treated at the urgent care clinic.
 However, In some cases, your provider at urgent care will recommend that you see a specialist or a primary care provider.

-In addition, there are several ways that you can advocate for yourself at urgent care and get all of the information you need to know about the cost of your visit.
+There are several ways to advocate for yourself at urgent care and get all of the information you need to know about the cost of your visit.
 Below are some questions you can ask to understand how much you will pay for an X-ray at an urgent care facility:

 - How much will the X-ray cost?